 Looking more specifically at the available samples within the pilots ($N = \le 100$ participants), we can perform power calculations if we assume a small effect size (f = .01).
 Furthermore, we reduce groups from 3 to 2, increasing participants per group from 33 to 50.
-The results, shown in Error!
-Reference source not found. illustrate the statistical power for both variations to be .13 and .17, respectively.
+The results, shown in Table 2 illustrate the statistical power for both variations to be .13 and .17, respectively.
 These numbers fall short of the .8 threshold we consider acceptable for power (and which is proposed by Cohen, 2013).
 Figure 6 visualizes this analysis, using groups of 33 and 50 participants, respectively.